DavidCozens/BookToolsTemplate/BookContent/BlockQuotes.md

 >
 >> with nested quotes
 >
-> - and nested items *Some formating works inside blockquotes*
+> - and nested items *Some formatting works inside blockquotes*